d12frosted/elpa-mirror/gnu/denote-readme.txt

-        `KEYWORDS' is a list of strings that is reduced to a single string by `denote-keywords-combine'. `KEYWORDS' can be an empty string or a nil value, in which case the relevant file name component is not added to the base file name.
+        `KEYWORDS' is a list of strings that is reduced to a single string by `denote-keywords-combine'. `KEYWORDS' can be an empty list or a nil value, in which case the relevant file name component is not added to the base file name.

-        `TITLE-SLUG' and `SIGNATURE-SLUG' are strings which, in principle, are sluggified before passed as arguments here (per `denote-sluggify' and `denote-sluggify-signature').
-They can be
-        an empty string or a nil value, in which case their respective file name component is not added to the base file name.
+        `TITLE' and `SIGNATURE' are strings.
+They can be an empty string, in which case their respective file name component is not added to the base file name.

         `EXTENSION' is a string that contains a dot followed by the file type extension.
 It can be an empty string or a nil value, in